 GCSD Parent/Guardian and Community Member Feedback

-We asked, “GCSD parents/guardians and community members, given the uncertain landscape for next school year, what advice would you offer to the district as we develop 2021-2022?”
+We asked, “GCSD parents/guardians and community members, given the uncertain landscape for next school year, what advice would you offer to the district as we develop the 2021-2022 school budget?”

 This exchange had 541 participants, 328 thoughts and 15,980 ratings.
 Highly rated themes from the exchange include expressions of appreciation to the faculty and staff, keeping smaller class sizes and focusing on social and emotional health.

 GCSD Faculty and Staff Feedback